department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/design/SME-Discovery-Review.md

 - If the user identifies their area of disagreement as 'something else', can the claim still be processed?
   - Does that impact the time it takes to process the claim?
 - How does the intake team process additional explanation provided on a separate sheet of paper?
+  - Does the format for this additional explanation impact the time it takes to process the claim?
-  - How do those explanations typically look like?
+  - How do the explanations typically look like?
-  - Is there typically one explanation for the form, or does it depend on the issues submitted?
+  - Do Veterans typically include one explanation for the entire appeal, or do they provide seperate explanations for each issue?

 ## Legal